audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 After a successful upload, older versions of each project (where `isLatest=false`) are set to inactive.
 This keeps the UI focused on the active release while preserving historical versions for audit.

+## npm Dependency Tree Warnings

+If `npm ls` detects issues such as missing dependencies, invalid versions, or peer conflicts,
+the SBOM generation step logs a warning (for example `npm error code ELSPROBLEMS`).
+This does **not** block SBOM generation or upload.
+The task completes as “Succeeded with issues”,
+and Dependency-Track still receives the SBOM.
+Developers should resolve dependency tree issues
+to maintain accurate evidence and reproducibility.

 ## Azure DevOps Output

 - Generate → SBOM file list and counts